Flies, Tackle & Gear

 Notes on Rod & Reel Selection:

 Ascension Bay is a very diverse fishery with excellent opportunities for bonefish as well as permit, snook and juvenile tarpon year round.
 Anglers want a 7-8 weight rod with a floating line for bonefish and a 9-10 weight with floating line for permit and tarpon.
 In a perfect world, for convenience, the ideal quiver of three rods is an 7-8 weight (bones), 9 weight (permit) and a ten weight (tarpon and snook).
 This allows the angler to have a dedicated rod for each species without having to re-rig repeatedly.
-During the early summer (May – June) you may want to consider bringing an additional 10-12 weight loaded with a floating line as well as a spare spool with a sinking line for migratory tarpon as well.

 Notes on Footwear: